Analysis of Beam Sweeping Techniques for Cell-Discovery in mm Wave Systems

 where $\tau$ is an appropriately chosen threshold.
-The indices $(p,q)$ corresponding to the active symbols indicate the AoA-AoD alignment between the active BSs and UE.
-However, it does not reveal which BS among $i=1,\cdots,N_{\text{bs}}$ are active, since the observation is superposition of channel gains from all the BSs \eqref{simplified_obs_model_BS}.
-Later in \secref{diff_en}, we discuss how differential encoding can be done using $ x_{p,q}^{(i)}$, to enable finding the BS identity as well, using the observations $\{y_{p,q}\}$.
+If threshold condition \eqref{thr_condition} is not satisfied for any $(p,q)$ pair, the detector declares that BS is absent.
 For the above detection rule \eqref{thr_condition}, the probability of false alarm $\mathbb{P}_F$ and the probability of successful detection $\mathbb{P}_D$ are given by